soundshader/soundshader.github.io/README.md

 Looking at the first example, we can tell that there are 5 prominent peaks in a 20 ms sound sample, which corresponds to 250 Hz.
 This means that our ears would necesserarily perceive this sound as a 250 Hz tone, regardless of what its spectrogram says.
 If it was a pure 250 Hz tone, we'd see perfectly round shapes of the `r = cos(250Hz * t)` line, but it's not the case here: we see that the 5 peaks are modulated with small wavelets: there is one big wavelet in the middle (which consists of 3 smaller wavelets) and 4 smaller wavelets.
 Our ears would hear the big wavelet as the 2nd harmonic of the 250 Hz tone (i.e. it would be a 500 Hz tone with a smaller amplitude) and the 4 small wavelets as the 5th harmonic (1000 Hz) at barely discernible volume.
 In addition to that, the 500 Hz harmonic is also modulated by the 3 tiny wavelets, which means we'd hear a 1500 Hz tone, almost inaudible.
 We can say all this without even looking at the spectrogram or hearing the sound.

+# How I came up with this idea

+Music is a temporal ornament.
+There are many types of ornaments, e.g. the 17 types of wallpaper tesselations, but few of them look like music.
+However there is one particular type of ornament that resembles music a lot - I mean those "mandala" images.
+I don't know how and why those are produced, but I noticed a connection between those images and music:

+- The 1st obvious observation is that a mandala is drawn in polar coordinates and is `2*PI` periodic.
+Sound is periodic too, so I thought the two facts are related.
+- The 2nd observation is that patterns on those images evolve over the radial axis.
+Ans so is music is a sequence of evolving sound patterns.
+- The 3rd observation is that a `2*PI` periodic function trivially corresponds to a set of frequencies.
+We usually use FFT to extract the frequencies and another FFT to restore the `2*PI` periodic function.
+Thus, a single radial slice of a mandala could encode a set of frequencies.
+If this is correct, a mandala is effectively an old school vinyl disk.

+Putting these observations together we naturally arrive with the ACF idea.

 # Questions?

 Open an issue on github or shoot me a email at ssgh@aikh.org